 How to become a Key Spouse

 The Key Spouse program is always looking for energetic spouses that would like to volunteer.
 There is no experience necessary—only an interest in helping people, a commitment to the program goals and a positive attitude.
 There is an initial one year commitment which may be renewable based on unit commander’s needs.
-The Airman & Family Readiness Center provides initial and recurring training.
-If you would like more information about becoming a Key Spouse, contact your unit Commander’s Section, First Sergeant, or the Airman & Family Readiness Center (A&FRC).
+The Military & Family Readiness Center provides initial and recurring training.
+If you would like more information about becoming a Key Spouse, contact your unit Commander’s Section, First Sergeant, or the Military & Family Readiness Center (M&FRC).

 How Can My Key Spouse Help?